Eddie Brock: War with Knull

 In the Venom ongoing series, Eddie is seen struggling with the symbiote, which has returned to its violent ways.
 Using anti-depressants, Eddie is able to calm the symbiote and reassert control over it.
-While working as a freelance photographer he stumbles upon an arms deal between a gang of criminals and the mercenary Jack O'Lantern.
+While working as a freelance photographer, he stumbles upon an arms deal between a gang of criminals and the mercenary Jack O'Lantern.
 The deal turns violent and Eddie uses the symbiote to take down Jack.
 The symbiote then completely overtakes Eddie, compelled by a mysterious external influence, nearly killing Jack in the process before being subdued and captured by Rex Strickland.
-Strickland tells Eddie that despite what was previously thought, the Venom symbiote was not the first to arrive on Earth.
+Strickland tells Eddie that despite what was previously thought, Venom was not the first to arrive on Earth.
 Strickland explains that the US Government bonded special forces operatives to symbiotes during the Vietnam War.
 These soldiers later went rogue, and Eddie is tasked with rescuing them and defeating their symbiotes.
-Though Eddie is able to locate Strickland's men, his symbiote is again taken over by the mysterious outside influence and briefly separates from him.
-The symbiote again bonds with Eddie and tells him that “God is coming”.
+Though Eddie locates Strickland's men, his symbiote is again taken over by the mysterious outside influence and briefly separates from him.
+The symbiote again bonds with Eddie and tells him that "God is coming".

 Soon afterward, a massive dragon made up of thousands of symbiotes attacks New York City.
 Eddie resolves to stop the monster before it destroys the city.
 Before he can intervene he is attacked by Miles Morales, who uses his Venom Blast to break Venom out of the "symbiote god's" influence.
 Miles and Eddie form a temporary truce, and the two manage to temporarily stop the symbiote god's rampage.
 The symbiote god then reveals itself as a being named Knull.
 Knull separates Eddie from his symbiote, promising to purge the influence of humanity from it.
 But then Miles attacked Knull and both Eddie with Venom and Miles started falling until Venom grew a pair of wings and saved Eddie and Miles.
 After leaving Miles behind, Eddie went to Rex and put a hole in his head revealing that Rex was actually the symbiote ("Tyrannosaurus") that was bonded to the original Rex Strickland.
 After that, they tricked the dragon to come to them and started attacking it with sonic-based weapons which weaken it.
 Then Eddie puts the dragon with Rex in the furnace and incinerated it to death, while Eddie and Venom got wounded in the process.